pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

         ON sequence_namespace.oid = class_sequence.relnamespace
 ORDER BY sequence_namespace.nspname, class_sequence.relname;
 ```
-- this will output a new query which you should copy and paste and run.
+- This will output a new query which you should copy and paste and run.

 - Update the application configuration to point to the new database.
 - Restart your web server and any workers.